USB-C: Symmetry

+Universal application

 The USB‑C standard attempts to eliminate the need to have different cables for other communication technologies, such as Thunderbolt, PCIe, HDMI, DisplayPort and more.
 Over the past decade since 2014, many companies including Samsung Electronics, Apple Inc. and Transsion have adopted the USB‑C standard into their products.
 USB‑C cables can contain circuit boards and processors giving them much more capability than simple circuit connections.

 Overview

 USB‑C cables interconnect hosts and peripheral devices, replacing various other electrical cables and connectors, including all earlier (legacy) USB connectors, HDMI connectors, DisplayPort ports, and 3.5 mm audio jacks.

 Name

 USB Type‑C and USB‑C are trademarks of the USB Implementers Forum.